gorthitk/leetcode/Problem1457/README.md

-### 1457.
+### Problem 1457.
 Pseudo-Palindromic Paths in a Binary Tree

 ### Description
     Given a binary tree where node values are digits from 1 to 9.
 A path in the binary tree is said to be pseudo-palindromic if at least one permutation of the node values in the path is a palindrome.